5 Common Mistakes You Should Avoid When Hiring a Skip Bin

 4. Not All Rubbish Can Be Put Inside a Skip Bin

 As mentioned above, almost all types of rubbish can be put inside a skip bin, therefore, there are still certain types of rubbish that are not allowed but people tend to forget about this and just put everything inside resulting in a violation of breaking and then extra cost charged.

 Here are some types of rubbish that are not allowed inside a skip bin:

 - Large batteries

 - Medical waste

 - Fuel, solvents and paints

-It always helps to ask about this first to your skip bin provider so that you won’t get any penalize for breaking the rules.
+It always helps to ask about this first your skip bin provider so that you won’t get penalised for breaking the rules.

 Yes, you can load the skips to their maximum volume or until it reaches the top of the container but overfilling it is a big NO because it will cause the vehicle to be overweight and exceed the weight limit allowed by the city council and it can cause a safety issue for other road users where the rubbish could suddenly fall.
 In the case of overfilling skips, usually, you will be charged extra but it depends on the city council and the provider regulations.